byte-foundry/spectral.ptf/README.md

 # spectral.ptf
 ===========

-The parametric version of the Google Spectral by Production Type built in Prototypo
+The parametric version of Google Fonts' Spectral, by Production Type, built in Prototypo